HannesOberreiter/btree_database/README.md

 The `maria` folder will be our local volume for the database.
 Inside the `init-maria` you can add scripts which are run on a new database instance.
 The user access on created tables must be the same as in your `.env` file.

+The `redis` folder will be our local volume for the redis database dumps.

 ## Network

 Other containers need to attach to the custom created network `btree-maria-network`.